Studentenoverleg tijdens de Universiteitsraad

 • Every candidate can only be on one list per election (that is per council).

-If you want to know more about important dates concerning the elections, please read the schedule on the elections.
+If you want to know more about important dates concerning the elections, please retrieve the timeline on the elections.

 Election regulations